 FUNDING YOUR PHD

 Teaching assistantships, the most common form of support in our department, offer the pedagogical experience and training necessary to be competitive on the academic job market.
-On average, students with teaching assistantships in our department earned $18,867 during academic year 2017-2018 (including summer pay).
 The teaching assignment is usually one course per semester, but double sections (two sections of the same course) can also be requested for an increased stipend, when available.
 While the guarantee of support means students in good standing will receive funding, the exact assignments are based on need, merit, and experience.
 Generally, a graduate student will, over the course of study, hold a variety of the following positions, which are available every semester:

-Dissertators may also have the opportunity to teach more advanced courses, such as French 227, French 228 and French 271, depending on departmental need.
-Note that all stipend amounts described here are for Fall 2019 and that they typically increase each year.
+Dissertators may also have the opportunity to teach more advanced courses, such as French 228, French 271, Italian 311 and Italian 322 depending on departmental need.
+Note that all stipend amounts described here are approximate for Fall 2023 and that they typically increase each year.
 It should also be noted that international students are not eligible to teach double sections at this time due to visa restrictions; they are, however, eligible for all other teaching assignments listed above.

 There are also fellowships available from several sources on campus each year, including the Chancellor’s fellowship, which starts at over $12,270 per semester.
 Advanced Opportunity Fellowships are also available to increase the racial and ethnic diversity of the graduate student population, as well as support economically disadvantaged and first generation college students.
 The department also offers a number of monetary awards every year, for academic performance and for teaching.
 Graduate students can also take advantage of our excellent exchange programs during the course of their study.